argonne-lcf/ALCF_Hands_on_HPC_Workshop/workflows/parsl/README.md

 # Parsl Configuration and Running on Polaris

-The previous examples used Parsl's default configuration that runs tasks on local threads (in our case the polaris login node).
+The previous examples used Parsl's default configuration that runs tasks on local threads (in our case, threads on the polaris login node).

 To run tasks on compute nodes we need to load a Polaris specific config object at the start of the Parsl workflow, e.g.:
 ```python